carlospatinos/minesweeper/README.md

 ## Set-up

-Use the git command to clone the project and then you can use either [maven](https://maven.apache.org/install.html) to install dependencies.
+Use the git command to clone the project and then you can must use [maven](https://maven.apache.org/install.html) to install dependencies.

 ### To clone first